Ramadan1521996/Airlinesapp/README.md

 - Unit tests

 ## Other useful features
--Support availability to data in offline mode using room -Using MVVM architecture with Repository design pattern -Using Retrofit with RX java
+-Support availability to data in offline mode using room.
+-Using MVVM architecture with Repository design pattern.
+-Using Retrofit with RX java.

 # Getting started
 ### Script